turulomio/recpermissions/README.md

 Changelog
 =========
+1.2.0
+  * Due to a boolean logic error, some changes didn't took place

 1.1.0
   * Added 30 seconds to reload video in howto.py
   * Nothing is changed if --user --group --files or --directories is not set.